My standard rate is $135 per session.

 If you have BCBS, I should be able to accept your insurance as an in-network provider.
 Because of this, the amount you would pay each session would be lower than my private pay fee.
 This amount is set by your insurance company, based on your specific plan benefits.
 It may be different depending on whether or not you have met your plan’s yearly deductible.

 If you have health insurance that is not BCBS, you may be eligible to use your plan’s out-of-network benefits.

 When using out-of-network insurance coverage, you would pay the full standard fee.
 I could then submit the claims to your insurance company.
 Your insurance company would then decide whether or not (and how much) they are willing to reimburse you.

 If you are planning to use your insurance, I strongly encourage you to call the member support number on the back of your insurance card.
 A representative from your insurance company can explain how mental health services are covered by your plan, whether or not you have met your yearly deductible, and what it would cost to see a mental health care provider.

-I am able to meet with a limited number of clients by sliding scale (reduced fee) agreement.
+I am able to meet with a limited number of clients at a sliding scale (reduced fee) rate.
 My sliding scale range is $60–$100 per session.

 If we agree to sliding scale, you would pay the same amount each session.
 Please note that I am not able to offer sliding scale to clients who have BCBS insurance.